01 – The University of Wollongong (in Australia) is established.

 05 – Chinese statesman Chiang Kai-shek dies.

 08 – Radio-operated bleepers to tell people on the move when they are wanted are to be made generally available.
-Doctors, salesmen, and service engineers are expected to be major users.
-The bleep is activated by a call to a special number.
+Doctors, salespeople, and service engineers are expected to be major users.
+A call to a special number activates the bleep.
 A radio signal then triggers the device, which is about the size of a cigarette packet, alerting the user to call his office.

 16 – Ex-KGB chief Alexander Shelepin is expelled from the Politburo in Moscow.

 17 – War in Cambodia ends as the government surrenders to the Communists and the Khmer Rouge takes Phnom Penh.

 21 – The city of Xuân Loc falls to the North Vietnamese.
 It is the last city protecting the South Vietnamese capital, Saigon.
 As Xuân Loc falls, the South Vietnamese President Nguyên Vãn Thiêu flees the capital, eventually settling in Great Britain.
 By 27 April, the North Vietnamese have surrounded Saigon.

 23 – Pete Ham of UK band Badfinger takes his own life by hanging himself in his garage.

 24 – Three people die in Stockholm as five Baader-Meinhof terrorists seize the West German embassy and blow it up.
 The guerillas give up after the explosion and four are immediately deported back to West Germany.
 The fifth is too badly injured to be moved and later dies in hospital.

 25 – Portugal holds its first free elections for 50 years, and the three main non-Communist parties win a large majority.